Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Scientific Background and Data

-Finding the predictive variance of $\OHT \;|\; \Data$ from model~\eqref{eq: LLGPR} is nontrivial, even though the point predictor $\E [\OHT \;|\; \Data]$ can be obtained from the two-stage method using \eqref{eq: predictive_mean}.
-The critical issue lies in the implicit vertical covariance structure.
-This ultimately necessitates an approximation or a conservative upper bound to the predictive variance whose exact form is unavailable.
+This decomposition shows that the predictive variance of $\OHT$ is a combination of (i) variation solely from the second stage (the first line), and (ii) the uncertainty that propagates from the first stage to the second stage (the second line).
+Even though the point predictor $\E [\OHT \;|\; \Data]$ can be obtained without approximations using Equation~\eqref{eq: predictive_mean}, the predictive variance would require the knowledge of the vertical correlation to compute $\V \left[ {\OHT} (\svec_{i\cdot}) \;|\; \Data \right]$.
+This ultimately necessitates an approximation or a conservative upper bound to the predictive variance.
 Incorporating the vertical correlation in addition to spatio-temporal correlation is still an active area of research \citep[see e.g.][]{yarger_functional-data_2020}.